dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

 ```
 *Output:* `0.0004`

-➡️ These very low percentages indicate that the financial data is remarkably clean with respect to zero or missing monetary values — a positive indicator for the quality of subsequent analysis.
+➡️ These very low percentages indicate that the financial data is remarkably clean with respect to zero or missing monetary values.
+This is a strong positive for the quality of subsequent analysis.
 ### c.
 Dataset Summaries
 This section summarizes the key characteristics of the datasets to gain a foundational understanding of their contents.

 **📦 Purchases:**
-The `PurchasesDec` table contains 2.37 million rows, involving 126 distinct vendors and 5,543 unique purchase orders.
-Monetary and quantity data for purchases are as follows:
+The `PurchasesDec` table contains 2.37 million rows, representing purchases from 128 distinct vendors across 5,543 unique purchase orders.
+Key monetary and quantity statistics include:

 | Metric   | Quantity (units) | Dollars         |
 |----------|------------------|-----------------|